mkamarin/Hugo-2-Gopher-and-Gemini/README.md

 5. Now you can check the generated files.
 By default, the Gopher hole will be in `public-gg/gopher` and the Gemini capsule in `public-gg/gemini`.
 You may want to browse those directories using the [Gopher-and-Gemini-Walker](https://github.com/mkamarin/Gopher-and-Gemini-Walker) tool before deploying them to your hosting environment.

+## Fixup script
+The script `src/fixup.sh` is useful to post-process the generated Gopher hole or Gemini capsule before deployment.
+Although, `src/hugo2gg.py` implements the same functionality, in my workflow I have found it easier to use `src/fixup.sh`.

+This script is useful to re-base a Gemini capsule or Gopher hole.
+Meaning, changing all the absolute links (links that start with "/") to add a base directory.

+In addition, this script can add the correct host and port to a gophermap.
+Therefore, making each line in the gophermap comply with the four tabs expected by some Gopher servers.

 ## License
 GPLv3